What is a short sale and how does it benefit you here in Ontario?

 A short sale can be a smart way to mitigate foreclosure (here’s a great definition of what a foreclosure is in case you’re not sure) on a mortgage, although they can be difficult to attain in today’s market, they often prove to be a simpler way to resolve any debt left over from a loan.

-Short sales were really common in the market a couple years back when the flood of foreclosures hit the Hamilton market… but as foreclosures have slowed down and home values have climbed back up a bit… lenders are a little less likely to offer a short sale as an option as they used to be (but they are still doing a lot of them!).
+Short sales were really common in the market a couple years back when the flood of foreclosures hit the Ontario market… but as foreclosures have slowed down and home values have climbed back up a bit… lenders are a little less likely to offer a short sale as an option as they used to be (but they are still doing a lot of them!).

 You Avoid Foreclosure And The Harmful Effects Of It